Engbenjamin/Process_Document_Peer_Review_Draft/README.md

 Introduce yourself to students and professors in your classes, connect with them on LinkedIn and Handshake.

 ### Conduct Informational Interviews
-Beyond providing insider industry knowledge of the roles and responsibilities of being an Electronics Engineer, informational interviews may be another avenue upon which you can connect with a future company.
-Like recruiters, they may know of job postings before they become public and may move your resume to their hiring manager.
+Beyond providing insider industry knowledge of the roles and responsibilities of being an Electronics Engineer, informational interviews may become a future point of contact at a company.
+They may know of job postings before they become public and may move your resume to their hiring manager.

 Conduct informational interviews with Electronics Engineers to network with industry insiders.